MediaCrush/mediacrush.github.io/_posts/2013-12-23-The-right-way-to-encode-HTML5-video.md

 ---

-The title of this might be a little misleading, since I'm also going to go into detail on how MediaCrush handles video, audio, and arbituary image formats for display on the web.
+The title of this might be a little misleading, since I'm also going to go into detail on how MediaCrush handles video, audio, and arbitrary image formats for display on the web.
 This is a technical article - if you're not a hacker, don't feel bad for not understanding it.

 The goal of this article is to clear up the misinformation around how video and audio should be encoded